LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 # Introduction

 Historical imagery is characterized by high spatial resolution and stereoscopic acquisitions, providing a valuable resource for recovering 3D land-cover information.
 Accurate geo-referencing of diachronic historical images by means of self-calibration remains a bottleneck because of the difficulty to find sufficient amount of feature correspondences under evolving landscapes.
-As shown in Figures XX, YYY current *state-of-the-art* feature matching methods (including SIFT ***ref*** and SuperGlue ***ref***) perfom well on images acquired within the same epoch (also refered to as intra-epoch).
+As shown in Figures XX, YYY current *state-of-the-art* feature matching methods (including SIFT [^1] and SuperGlue [^2]) perfom well on images acquired within the same epoch (also refered to as intra-epoch).
 Yet, due to drastic scene changes and heterogeneous acquisition conditions, they underperform to find feature correspondences across different epochs (also referred to as inter-epoch).

 |         Intra-epoch image pair        | Inter-epoch image pair |
 |-|-|